 Do schools need a display energy certificate?

 Yes.
 All buildings occupied by a public service organisation must display a valid display energy certificate.
 This applies to schools, colleges, universities, libraries, and council buildings.
+If you need a DEC certificate for a school then ACI Reports can help, just get in touch.

 How do I find a DEC assessor?